Symbolické výpočty

 The assignment, preparation, and submission of homework assignments will be as follows:

-Select one of the problems assigned by the instructor and evaluate the appropriate command problem[“<ProblemName>”] .
-An untitled new Mathematica notebook with the downloaded problem assignment will appear, along with a standard “Save As” dialog box prompting you to save the notebook with a pre-filled name <ProblemName> and path (subdirectory SyCo of the directory containing Assignment<N>. nb ); it is highly recommended to accept the pre-filled name; failure to follow this convention may cause the solution to be rejected.
-From now on, you will have the file <ProblemName>.nb on your hard disk.
+The problems to be solved can be found in the Homework chapter, formulated either directly or indirectly using the command problem[“<ProblemName>”] .
+In the latter case, an untitled new Mathematica notebook containing the downloaded problem assignment will appear, along with a standard “Save As” dialog box prompting you to save the notebook with a pre-filled name <ProblemName> and path; it is highly recommended that you accept the pre-filled name; failure to follow this convention may cause the solution to be rejected.
+You now have the file <ProblemName>.nb on your hard disk.

-When you’re done, go to the “Submit” section at the bottom of the <ProblemName>.nb notebook and read the instructions for submitting your solution (or whatever you want to discuss).
+When you’re done with solving the problem, go to the “Submit” section at the bottom of the <ProblemName>.nb notebook and read the instructions for submitting your solution (or whatever you want to discuss).
 The solution will be emailed directly from a Mathematica session using the submit[] command, so please have your CRO identity credentials ready.

 Notes: